-Sure, you can drill a hole or two in a concrete block with a regular drill and a masonry bit, but you'll want to step it up a notch if you have a whole bunch of holes to drill into 50-year-old concrete.
-In this story, we'll give you the lowdown on the differences between a hammer drill and a rotary hammer, and help you figure out which tool is right for you.
-We'll also show you some cool bits and accessories and share some useful tips on how to get the most out of these handy tools.
+Sure, you can drill a hole or two in a concrete block with a regular drill and a masonry bit, but you’ll want to step it up a notch if you have a whole bunch of holes to drill into 50-year-old concrete.
+In this story, we’ll give you the lowdown on the differences between what is a hammer drill and a rotary hammer, and help you figure out which tool is right for you.
+We’ll also show you some cool bits and accessories and share some useful tips on how to get the most out of these handy tools.

 Hammer drills and rotary hammers (also called rotary hammer drills) both produce a pounding force that makes them extremely efficient at blasting through masonry.
 As it spins, the bit chisels away at the masonry.
 The mechanical process that delivers this pounding action is what separates the two tools.

 A hammer drill has two discs that have ridges resembling the ridges on a poker chip (see Figure A).
 As one disc slides past the other, it rises and falls, causing the chuck to slam forward and back.
 If there is no force on the chuck, the discs are separated by a clutch and the pounding action stops.
 This saves wear and tear.
 Many hammer drills can be used as a regular drill by switching off the hammering action.

 A rotary hammer creates its pounding action with a piston driven by a crankshaft (see Figure B).
 The piston rides in a cylinder and creates air pressure when driven forward, and it’s the air pressure that actually drives the hammer mechanism.
 Rotary hammers provide a lot more impact energy than hammer drills.
 They’re much more durable and are the preferred tool of the pros.
 Another big advantage is that most rotary hammers have three settings: drill mode, hammer drill or just hammer, so they can act like a mini jackhammer.
 Of course, they cost more than a hammer drill, but more on that later.